Poincar{\'e} series and linking of Legendrian knots: Introduction

-When $c_1$ and $c_2$ are \emph{distinct points}, we get Thus, as a corollary of this result, the Euler characteristic of $X$ can be recovered by the set of lengths of the geodesic arcs joining two points of $X$.
+In fact, as we shall explain it in Remark~\ref{r:sign-anosov} and as it was pointed to us by one of the referee, this last formula remains true in the case of Anosov surfaces without focal points.
+If we only make the Anosov assumption, then the value at $0$ may differ from an integer depending on the choice of points.
+Thus, as a corollary of this result, the Euler characteristic of a negatively curved surface $(X,g)$ can be recovered by the set of lengths of the geodesic arcs joining two points of $X$.
 Still in the case of points, we also observe that we recover Paternain's formula~\eqref{e:paternain2} without integrating over $X$ and that it can be extended to variable curvature as follows:

+For the sake of illustration, we can also write down the formula when $c_1$ is not reduced to a point but $c_2$ (with $c_2\cap c_1=\emptyset$) is:

 More generally, this Theorem shows that the value at $0$ of Poincar\'e series is rational under homological assumptions on the homotopy classes we consider.
 As we shall see, the integer $\chi(X)\ml{N}_\infty(c_1,c_2,0)$ has a clear geometric interpretation if we lift the problem to the unit cotangent bundle.
 It will \emph{correspond to the linking of two Legendrian knots} given by the unit conormal bundles of the geodesic representatives $c_1$ and $c_2$.
 See \S\ref{s:morse} for details.

-The fact that we are on \emph{negatively curved surfaces} is important here.
-For more general surfaces with Anosov geodesic flows, the result could be generalized when $c_1$ and $c_2$ are points but the value at $0$ may differ by an integer from the negatively curved case -- see Theorem~\ref{t:meromorphic-continuation} and Remark~\ref{r:sign-anosov}.
-Yet, in the case of closed geodesics $c_i$, the result cannot be extended in general as their conormal bundle may not satisfy the appropriate transversality assumptions required to ensure the meromorphic continuation -- see~\eqref{e:transversality-unstable-geodesic} for the precise condition on the curves in terms of unstable Ricatti solutions.
+In particular, the reason why we need $c_1,c_2$ to be homologically trivial is that their conormal bundles should also be homologically trivial so that they have a well--defined linking number in $S^*X$.
+The two Theorems above could be extended to Anosov surfaces and to more general simple closed curves on $X$ (not necessarily geodesics) but this requires to make a certain transversality assumption that will be described in~\eqref{eq:transversalitymovingframe}.
+Note however that, in this generalized case, the set $\{\gamma\in\mathcal{P}_{c_1,c_2}:0<\ell(\gamma)\leq T\}$ may not be finite and one needs to consider Poincar\'e series starting with geodesics arcs having a large enough length.
+In particular, the value at $0$ may differ by an element in $\IZ$ depending on this choice of minimal length.
+In the case of geodesics, this assumption is satisfied in the case of Anosov surfaces verifying in some sense a ``strong'' nonfocal point property.

+Let us also mention that the reduction to simple geodesics is only required for simplicity of exposition but the case of general closed geodesics can be handled similarly once we have defined properly what we mean for $X(c_i)$ in that case.
+See Section~\ref{s:intersection} for more details.